joaodinizaraujo/joaodinizaraujo/README.md

   Hi!
 My name is João Diniz Araujo.
 I was born in 2008 in São Paulo, Brazil!<br/>
   I'm passionate about technology, finance, and music.<br/>
   Currently graduating in Applied and Computer Mathematics at University of Sao Paulo and working at JBS developing back-end and RPA solutions.<br/>
-  I studied Systems Development at J&F Institute.
+  Also studied Systems Development at J&F Institute.
 </h2>

 ###